-How can mobility service providers apply artificial intelligence?
+How can mobility service providers apply AI in transportation?

 Despite the hype around artificial intelligence in transportation and urban mobility, even state-of-the-art AI applications perform only very specific tasks.
-Teaching AI to predict and control traffic density, optimize the route to stick to the estimated time of arrival, and plan last-mile delivery seems like an easy job, but in reality it’s not.
+Teaching traffic AI to predict and control traffic density, optimize the route to stick to the estimated time of arrival, and plan last-mile delivery seems like an easy job, but in reality it’s not.
 Road infrastructure, connected cars, and mobile devices generate only raw data.
 Mobility service providers need to put every effort into getting the most value out of this data and teaching AI systems how to interpret it.
 Mobility providers can then use these results to perform complex tasks and build an AI-powered mobility ecosystem with smart urban mobility solutions.

 Ways to reinforce AI with big data generated across different sources

 Adoption of AI in urban mobility brings benefits for both private stakeholders (citizens, mobility app users) and public stakeholders (municipalities, transportation and mobility service providers).
-Combining urban mobility with artificial intelligence, cities can start saving money on energy and transportation planning, while users can save time and nerves when commuting to work and receive better services using an intelligent routing system.
+Combining urban mobility and artificial intelligence, cities can start saving money on energy and transportation planning, while users can save time and nerves when commuting to work and receive better services using an intelligent routing system.

 How is artificial intelligence used in mobility and transportation services?